Verbasik/Weekly-arXiv-ML-AI-Research-Review/2025/week-17_&_18/review.md

 \end{align}
 $$

-Эти шесть уравнений полностью описывают динамику LSTM ячейки на одном временном шаге.
+These six equations fully describe the dynamics of an LSTM cell at a single time step.

-## 3. Математические основы и функционирование LSTM
+## 3. Mathematical Foundations and Functioning of LSTM

-### 3.1 Роль сигмоидальных функций: Почему именно сигмоида для вентилей
+### 3.1 Role of Sigmoid Functions: Why Sigmoid for Gates

-Сигмоидальная функция играет ключевую роль в архитектуре LSTM, особенно в механизме вентилей. Разберем, почему именно эта функция активации используется для всех трех вентилей (забывания, входа и выхода).
+The sigmoid function plays a pivotal role in the LSTM architecture, especially in the gate mechanism.
+Let us examine why this specific activation function is used for all three gates (forget, input, and output).

 ![Image_06.png](https://raw.githubusercontent.com/Verbasik/Weekly-arXiv-ML-AI-Research-Review/refs/heads/develop/2025/week-17_&_18/assets/LSTM/Image_06.jpg)

-**Математическое определение сигмоидальной функции:**
+**Mathematical definition of the sigmoid function:**

 $\sigma(x) = \frac{1}{1 + e^{-x}}$

-**Ключевые свойства сигмоиды, делающие её идеальной для вентилей:**
+**Key properties of the sigmoid that make it ideal for gates:**

-1. **Ограниченный диапазон выходных значений [0, 1]**
+1. **Bounded output range [0, 1]**
-   - Это свойство критически важно для вентилей, так как они должны выполнять функцию "фильтра"
+   - This property is critical for gates, as they must function as filters
-   - Значение 0 означает "полностью блокировать информацию"
+   - Value 0 means "completely block information"
-   - Значение 1 означает "полностью пропустить информацию"
+   - Value 1 means "completely pass information"
-   - Промежуточные значения позволяют частично пропускать информацию
+   - Intermediate values allow partial passage of information

-2. **Гладкость и дифференцируемость**
+2. **Smoothness and differentiability**
-   - Сигмоида непрерывна и дифференцируема на всей области определения
+   - The sigmoid is continuous and differentiable everywhere
-   - Её производная имеет простую форму: $\sigma'(x) = \sigma(x) \cdot (1 - \sigma(x))$
+   - Its derivative has a simple form: $\sigma'(x) = \sigma(x) \cdot (1 - \sigma(x))$
-   - Это свойство важно для обратного распространения градиента при обучении
+   - This is essential for backpropagation during training

-3. **Нелинейность и насыщение**
+3. **Nonlinearity and saturation**
-   - При больших положительных значениях $x$ функция стремится к 1
+   - For large positive $x$, the function approaches 1
-   - При больших отрицательных значениях $x$ функция стремится к 0
+   - For large negative $x$, it approaches 0
-   - Это создает эффект "насыщения", который стабилизирует динамику сети
+   - This creates a "saturation" effect that stabilizes network dynamics

-**Практическое применение в вентилях LSTM:**
+**Practical application in LSTM gates:**

-- **Вентиль забывания ($f_t$)**: сигмоида определяет, какой процент каждого элемента в состоянии ячейки сохранить. Значение 0 означает "забыть полностью", 1 — "сохранить полностью".
+- **Forget gate ($f_t$)**: Sigmoid determines what percentage of each cell state element to retain.
+Value 0 means "forget completely," 1 means "retain completely."

-- **Вентиль входа ($i_t$)**: сигмоида контролирует, какую часть новой информации ($\tilde{C}_t$) добавить в состояние ячейки. Значение 0 означает "не добавлять ничего", 1 — "добавить полностью".
+- **Input gate ($i_t$)**: Sigmoid controls how much of the new information ($\tilde{C}_t$) to add to the cell state.
+Value 0 means "add nothing," 1 means "add fully."

-- **Вентиль выхода ($o_t$)**: сигмоида регулирует, какую часть информации из состояния ячейки передать в скрытое состояние $h_t$. Значение 0 означает "ничего не передавать", 1 — "передать всё".
+- **Output gate ($o_t$)**: Sigmoid regulates how much information from the cell state to pass to the hidden state $h_t$.
+Value 0 means "pass nothing," 1 means "pass everything."

-**Примечание по инициализации смещений:**
+**Note on bias initialization:**

-Важно отметить, что смещения (bias) вентилей часто инициализируются специальным образом:
+It is important to note that gate biases are often initialized specially:
-- Смещение вентиля забывания ($b_f$) часто инициализируется положительными значениями (например, 1 или 2), чтобы в начале обучения сеть была склонна "помнить" информацию
+- The forget gate bias ($b_f$) is frequently initialized to positive values (e.g., 1 or 2), so that early in training the network tends to "remember" information
-- Смещения других вентилей обычно инициализируются нулями или небольшими случайными значениями
+- Biases of other gates are typically initialized to zero or small random values

-Такая инициализация помогает LSTM быстрее обучаться работе с долговременными зависимостями.
+Such initialization helps LSTM learn long-term dependencies more quickly.

-### 3.2 Функция активации tanh: Её роль в кандидат-векторе и выходе
+### 3.2 Role of the tanh Activation Function: In Candidate Vector and Output

-Гиперболический тангенс (tanh) — вторая ключевая функция активации в архитектуре LSTM. Она используется в двух важных местах: при создании кандидат-вектора и при формировании выходного скрытого состояния.
+The hyperbolic tangent (tanh) is the second key activation function in the LSTM architecture.
+It is used in two critical places: generating the candidate vector and forming the output hidden state.

 ![Image_07.png](https://raw.githubusercontent.com/Verbasik/Weekly-arXiv-ML-AI-Research-Review/refs/heads/develop/2025/week-17_%26_18/assets/LSTM/Image_07.JPG)

-**Математическое определение функции tanh:**
+**Mathematical definition of tanh:**

 $\tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$

-**Ключевые свойства tanh, важные для LSTM:**
+**Key properties of tanh important for LSTM:**

-1. **Ограниченный диапазон выходных значений [-1, 1]**
+1. **Bounded output range [-1, 1]**
-   - В отличие от сигмоиды, tanh симметрична относительно начала координат
+   - Unlike the sigmoid, tanh is symmetric about the origin
-   - Диапазон [-1, 1] позволяет представлять как положительные, так и отрицательные активации с равной амплитудой
+   - The [-1, 1] range allows representation of both positive and negative activations with equal amplitude

-2. **Крутизна градиента**
+2. **Steep gradient**
-   - Производная tanh в нуле равна 1, что больше, чем у сигмоиды (0.25)
+   - The derivative of tanh at zero is 1, which is higher than that of sigmoid (0.25)
-   - Это обеспечивает более сильный градиент при обратном распространении
+   - This provides stronger gradients during backpropagation

-3. **Нулевое среднее значение**
+3. **Zero mean output**
-   - Выходы функции tanh имеют приблизительно нулевое среднее значение
+   - Tanh outputs have approximately zero mean
-   - Это помогает бороться с проблемой смещения при обучении (covariate shift)
+   - This helps mitigate the problem of covariate shift during training

-**Роль tanh в кандидат-векторе $\tilde{C}_t$:**
+**Role of tanh in the candidate vector $\tilde{C}_t$:**

 $\tilde{C}_t = \tanh(W_C \cdot [x_t, h_{t-1}] + b_C)$

-1. **Нормализация значений**
+1. **Value normalization**
-   - tanh приводит все значения к диапазону [-1, 1], что создает стабильную динамику в ячейке
+   - Tanh scales all values to [-1, 1], creating stable dynamics in the cell
-   - Это предотвращает неконтролируемый рост значений в состоянии ячейки
+   - This prevents uncontrolled growth of cell state values

-2. **Биполярность представления**
+2. **Bipolar representation**
-   - Отрицательные значения могут представлять "ингибирующие" сигналы
+   - Negative values can represent "inhibitory" signals
-   - Положительные значения могут представлять "возбуждающие" сигналы
+   - Positive values can represent "excitatory" signals
-   - Это важно для создания богатого внутреннего представления данных
+   - This enables rich internal data representation

-3. **Баланс с сигмоидой вентиля входа**
+3. **Balance with input gate sigmoid**
-   - tanh создает кандидат-значения в диапазоне [-1, 1]
+   - Tanh generates candidate values in [-1, 1]
-   - Сигмоида вентиля входа определяет, какую часть этих значений добавить
+   - The input gate sigmoid determines how much of these values to add
-   - Это позволяет как добавлять, так и вычитать информацию из состояния ячейки
+   - This allows both addition and subtraction of information from the cell state

-**Роль tanh при формировании скрытого состояния $h_t$:**
+**Role of tanh in forming the hidden state $h_t$:**

 $h_t = o_t \odot \tanh(C_t)$

-1. **Нормализация выходных значений**
+1. **Output normalization**
-   - Состояние ячейки $C_t$ может содержать значения с большой амплитудой
+   - Cell state $C_t$ may contain large-amplitude values
-   - tanh нормализует эти значения перед выходом, что важно для стабильности последующих слоев
+   - Tanh normalizes these before output, ensuring stability for subsequent layers

-2. **Балансировка активаций**
+2. **Activation balancing**
-   - tanh обеспечивает симметричный выход для положительных и отрицательных значений в $C_t$
+   - Tanh provides symmetric output for positive and negative values in $C_t$
-   - Это полезно для последующих слоев, которые часто лучше работают с центрированными входами
+   - This benefits downstream layers that often perform better with centered inputs

-3. **Интерпретируемость выхода**
+3. **Interpretability of output**
-   - Скрытое состояние $h_t$ используется для предсказаний и как входной сигнал для следующего шага
+   - Hidden state $h_t$ is used for predictions and as input to the next step
-   - Нормализованный диапазон [-1, 1] обеспечивает согласованное масштабирование этих сигналов
+   - The normalized [-1, 1] range ensures consistent scaling of these signals

-**Сравнение с другими функциями активации:**
+**Comparison with Other Activation Functions:**

-Почему именно tanh, а не другие функции активации, такие как ReLU?
+Why tanh, and not other functions such as ReLU?

-- **ReLU** не ограничивает верхний предел выходных значений, что может привести к неконтролируемому росту активаций
+- **ReLU** does not bound upper output limits, potentially leading to uncontrolled activation growth
-- **Leaky ReLU** имеет неограниченный диапазон и асимметричный отклик, что менее подходит для состояния ячейки
+- **Leaky ReLU** has an unbounded range and asymmetric response, less suitable for cell state
-- **Sigmoid** ограничивает выход только положительными значениями, что уменьшает выразительность модели
+- **Sigmoid** restricts outputs to positive values only, reducing model expressiveness

-**Практический аспект:**
+**Practical Aspect:**

-В некоторых современных вариациях LSTM функция tanh может заменяться на другие активации для кандидат-вектора, но в классической архитектуре и большинстве практических реализаций tanh остается стандартным выбором, благодаря её математическим свойствам, которые хорошо согласуются с природой задачи обработки последовательностей.
+In some modern LSTM variants, tanh may be replaced with other activations for the candidate vector, but in the classical architecture and most practical implementations, tanh remains the standard choice due to its mathematical properties aligning well with the nature of sequential data processing.

-### 3.3 Поток градиентов в LSTM: как архитектура решает проблему затухающего градиента
+### 3.3 Gradient Flow in LSTM: How the Architecture Solves the Vanishing Gradient Problem

-Ключевое преимущество LSTM перед обычными RNN — способность эффективно обрабатывать длинные последовательности без проблемы затухающего градиента. Рассмотрим, как именно LSTM решает эту фундаментальную проблему на уровне потока градиентов.
+The key advantage of LSTM over vanilla RNNs is its ability to effectively handle long sequences without the vanishing gradient problem.
+Let us examine precisely how LSTM resolves this fundamental issue at the level of gradient flow.

-**Напомним проблему в ванильных RNN:**
+**Recall the problem in vanilla RNNs:**

-В обычной RNN градиент потери по скрытому состоянию $h_{t-k}$ включает произведение множества якобианов:
+In a vanilla RNN, the gradient of the loss with respect to hidden state $h_{t-k}$ involves a product of many Jacobians:

 $$\frac{\partial h_t}{\partial h_{t-k}} = \prod_{i=t-k+1}^{t} \frac{\partial h_i}{\partial h_{i-1}} = \prod_{i=t-k+1}^{t} \text{diag}(\tanh'(a_i)) \cdot W_{hh}$$

-Эти якобианы обычно имеют собственные значения меньше 1, что приводит к экспоненциальному затуханию градиента при увеличении $k$.
+These Jacobians typically have eigenvalues less than 1, causing exponential gradient decay as $k$ increases.

-**Ключевая инновация LSTM: Константный поток ошибки**
+**Key LSTM Innovation: Constant Error Carousel**

-Главная особенность LSTM — **Константный поток ошибки (Constant Error Carousel, CEC)**, который обеспечивается прямым линейным соединением через состояние ячейки $C_t$.
+LSTM’s defining feature is the **Constant Error Carousel (CEC)**, enabled by the direct linear connection through the cell state $C_t$.

-Рассмотрим поток градиента через состояние ячейки от момента $t$ к моменту $t-1$:
+Consider the gradient flow through the cell state from time $t$ to $t-1$:

 $$\frac{\partial C_t}{\partial C_{t-1}} = \frac{\partial (f_t \odot C_{t-1} + i_t \odot \tilde{C}_t)}{\partial C_{t-1}} = f_t$$

-Это выражение показывает критическое свойство LSTM: **градиент от $C_t$ к $C_{t-1}$ проходит через простое поэлементное умножение на вентиль забывания $f_t$**. Не используются ни нелинейные функции активации, ни матричные умножения — только прямое поэлементное умножение.
+This expression reveals LSTM’s critical property: **the gradient from $C_t$ to $C_{t-1}$ flows via simple element-wise multiplication by the forget gate $f_t$**.
+No nonlinear activation functions or matrix multiplications are involved—only direct element-wise multiplication.

-**Рекуррентное распространение градиента через несколько шагов:**
+**Recurrent gradient propagation across multiple steps:**

-При распространении градиента через $k$ шагов назад имеем:
+When propagating the gradient backward over $k$ steps, we have:

 $$\frac{\partial C_t}{\partial C_{t-k}} = \prod_{i=t-k+1}^{t} \frac{\partial C_i}{\partial C_{i-1}} = \prod_{i=t-k+1}^{t} f_i$$

-Это произведение векторов вентилей забывания (применяемое поэлементно).
+This is a (element-wise) product of forget gate vectors.

-**Как это решает проблему затухающего градиента:**
+**How this solves the vanishing gradient problem:**

-1. **Контроль потока градиентов через $f_t$**
+1. **Controlled gradient flow via $f_t$**
-   - Если компоненты $f_t$ близки к 1, градиент протекает почти без затухания
+   - If components of $f_t$ are close to 1, the gradient flows with minimal decay
-   - LSTM обучается устанавливать $f_t \approx 1$ для важной информации
+   - LSTM learns to set $f_t \approx 1$ for important information

-2. **Аддитивное обновление состояния ячейки**
+2. **Additive cell state update**
-   - В отличие от мультипликативных рекуррентных соединений в ванильных RNN, LSTM использует аддитивное обновление:
+   - Unlike multiplicative recurrent connections in vanilla RNNs, LSTM uses additive updates:
      $C_t = f_t \odot C_{t-1} + i_t \odot \tilde{C}_t$
-   - Это позволяет градиентам течь без обязательного умножения на вес рекуррентной связи
+   - This allows gradients to flow without mandatory multiplication by recurrent weights

-3. **Механизм обучаемого "забывания"**
+3. **Learnable "forgetting" mechanism**
-   - Вместо фиксированного затухания, LSTM обучается тому, что необходимо помнить, а что можно забыть
+   - Instead of fixed decay, LSTM learns what to remember and what to discard
-   - Это как избирательный "шлюз", который пропускает важные градиенты и блокирует неважные
+   - This acts as a selective "gate" that passes important gradients and blocks irrelevant ones

-**Математическое моделирование потока градиентов:**
+**Mathematical Modeling of Gradient Flow:**

-Полный градиент потери $L$ по состоянию ячейки $C_{t-k}$ можно разложить:
+The full gradient of loss $L$ with respect to cell state $C_{t-k}$ can be decomposed:

 $$\frac{\partial L}{\partial C_{t-k}} = \sum_{j=t-k+1}^{T} \frac{\partial L}{\partial C_j} \frac{\partial C_j}{\partial C_{t-k}}$$

-Здесь первый член $\frac{\partial L}{\partial C_j}$ — это обратное распространение от потери к состоянию ячейки в момент $j$, а второй член $\frac{\partial C_j}{\partial C_{t-k}}$ — это произведение вентилей забывания по пути от $t-k$ до $j$.
+Here, the first term $\frac{\partial L}{\partial C_j}$ is the backpropagation from loss to cell state at time $j$, and the second term $\frac{\partial C_j}{\partial C_{t-k}}$ is the product of forget gates along the path from $t-k$ to $j$.

-**Практические следствия:**
+**Practical Consequences:**

-1. **Длинные зависимости**
+1. **Long-range dependencies**
-   - LSTM может обучаться зависимостям на сотни и даже тысячи шагов, что невозможно для ванильных RNN
+   - LSTM can learn dependencies over hundreds or even thousands of steps, impossible for vanilla RNNs
-   - Например, LSTM может связать "Франция" в начале текста с "французский" в конце, даже если между ними большой промежуток
+   - For example, LSTM can link "Франция" at the start of text to "французский" at the end, even with a large gap

-2. **Выборочная чувствительность**
+2. **Selective sensitivity**
-   - LSTM обучается быть чувствительной только к важным долговременным зависимостям
+   - LSTM learns to be sensitive only to important long-term dependencies
-   - Это более эффективно, чем попытка запоминать всё подряд
+   - This is more efficient than attempting to memorize everything

-3. **Стабильность обучения**
+3. **Training stability**
-   - Контролируемый поток градиентов делает обучение LSTM более стабильным
+   - Controlled gradient flow makes LSTM training more stable
-   - Реже требуется gradient clipping или специальная инициализация весов
+   - Less frequent need for gradient clipping or specialized weight initialization

-Таким образом, уникальная архитектура LSTM с константным потоком ошибки через состояние ячейки и обучаемыми вентилями эффективно решает проблему затухающего градиента, что позволяет моделировать долговременные зависимости в последовательных данных.
+Thus, LSTM’s unique architecture—with its constant error carousel through the cell state and learnable gates—effectively resolves the vanishing gradient problem, enabling modeling of long-term dependencies in sequential data.

-### 3.4 Сравнение с ванильной RNN: Математический взгляд на преимущества
+### 3.4 Comparison with Vanilla RNN: A Mathematical Perspective on Advantages

-Давайте проведем строгое математическое сравнение LSTM и ванильной RNN, чтобы лучше понять, почему LSTM справляется с задачей обработки последовательностей значительно лучше.
+Let us conduct a rigorous mathematical comparison between LSTM and vanilla RNN to better understand why LSTM handles sequential processing significantly better.

-**1. Архитектурное сравнение основных уравнений**
+**1. Architectural Comparison of Core Equations**

-**Ванильная RNN:**
+**Vanilla RNN:**
 $h_t = \tanh(W_{xh}x_t + W_{hh}h_{t-1} + b_h)$

 **LSTM:**